-Redbridge is now 2 years into its revised Homecare Framework model.
-This is a locality-based model with lead providers, back-up and specialist providers for children, LD and mental health.
+The Redbridge Homecare Framework model is a locality-based model with lead providers, back-up and specialist providers for children, LD and mental health.
 This enables areas to provide improved personalised care for service users to reduce hospital admission; position the market to deliver an enhanced health and social care home care service that reflects our integrated community care service and deliver improved efficiencies and reduce the need for long-term higher needs care.